Complete Form 2603 for an individual’s initial assessment and for all annual and revision assessments. Completion of Form 2603 is required and:

 When to Prepare or Update

-Section I. Member and Service Coordinator Information
+Section I. Individual and Service Coordinator Information

 5. Service Coordinator Name – Enter the individual’s named service coordinator’s name.
-If the individual does not have a named service coordinator, enter the name of the service coordinator assisting with this service planning process.
+If the individual does not have a named service coordinator, enter the name of the service coordinator helping with this service planning process.

 Section II.
 Medical Information